 As far as Amazon categories go, to find out more information about the requirements for each category, you can check out this quick link: www.fulltimefba.com/whatcanisell.
 This link will take you directly to the Seller Central page with an overview of categories, which ones require approval, what the requirements for approval are, and a link to start the application process.

-Next week on the blog, we’ll talk about the times you’re approved to sell an item and then suddenly find yourself needing approval again.
+Next time on the blog, we’ll talk about the times you’re approved to sell an item and then suddenly find yourself needing approval again.
 It’s a frustrating experience to be approved one day and then not approved the next day, but there is a way to understand why and take the necessary steps to get approved again.
 We’ll talk about that next week.

 Now I’d love to hear from you in the comments below.
 Did you try to go through the application process again to see if you could get auto-approved for items you were rejected to sell the first time you applied?
 Let us know if you were successful and how many brands/ASINs you were able to get approved for.
 Let me know in the comments.